-Use and scope of mathematical modeling, Principles of model formulation, Role and importance of steady-state and dynamic simulation, Classification of models, Model building, Modeling difficulties, Degree-of-freedom analysis, Selection of design variables, Review of numerical techniques, Model simulation continuity. properties.
+Use and scope of mathematical modeling, Principles of model formulation, Role and importance of steady-state and dynamic simulation, Classification of models, Model building, Modeling difficulties, Degree-of-freedom analysis, Selection of design variables, Review of numerical techniques, Model simulation continuity.
 Equations of energy, momentum. and state.
-Transport Equilibrium chemical kinetics, Review thermodynamic correlations for the and of estimation of physical properties like phase equilibrium, bubble and dew points.
+Transport properties, kinetics, Review thermodynamic correlations Equilibrium and chemical of for the estimation of physical properties like phase equilibrium, bubble and dew points.